Economic Associates // Our Associates

 Ayo is the CEO of Economic Associates (EA) where he provides strategic direction for ongoing research and consulting on the outlook of the Nigerian economy, focusing on: global, national, regional, state, and sector issues.
-He was a Member of the National Economic Intelligence Committee (NEIC) from April 2009 to April 2012, where he conducted periodic reality checks on macroeconomic, fiscal and monetary developments in Nigeria.
+Ayo is a Member of Board of Economic Advisers in the Office of the Economic Adviser to the President, where he contributes to the conception of economic policy ideas for the country.
+He is a Member of the Nigeria Industrial Policy and Competitiveness Advisory Council, where he shapes efforts to ensure Nigeria’s industrial advancement.
+He is the Vice-Chairman of the Technical Committee of the National Council on Privatization (TC-NCP), where he highlights the links between privatization programmes and the macroeconomy.
+He was a Member of the defunct National Economic Intelligence Committee (NEIC), where he conducted periodic reality checks on macroeconomic, fiscal and monetary policies.

 He previously worked as West Africa risk analyst for Global Insight in London, dealing with major corporate clients working in finance, energy and service industries, as well as governmental agencies.
 In addition to subsequent work with major risk management agencies, he has consulted for the International Crisis Group